Wetlabs program

 Room 314

-Gonioscopy is an essential part of the glaucoma patient’s exam, in order to guide proper treatment.
-Also, a key step in performing Angle surgery or MIGS procedures is to perform proper gonioscopy: pre-operatively at the slit-lamp as well as at the microscope in the operating room.
+A key step in performing Angle surgery / MIGS procedures is to perform proper gonioscopy: pre-operatively at the clinic as well as at the microscope in the operating room.

-This workshop aims to improve gonioscopy skills at the slit-lamp and at the surgical microscope for glaucoma specialists who want to begin or improve their effectiveness at Angle/MIGS procedures by mastering gonioscopy.
+This workshop aims to improve gonioscopy skills for pre-operative assessment and at the surgical microscope, aimed for glaucoma specialists who want to begin or improve their effectiveness at Angle/MIGS procedures by mastering gonioscopy.

 Optimizing Glaucoma Outcomes with Transscleral Laser Therapy Using the Cyclo G6® Laser System